mamosk/social_networking_kata/README.md

   **GET** http://localhost:18080/api/v1/users

 #### Followers DB
-The information about "who-follows-who" is stored into a [PostgreSQL](https://www.postgresql.org/) relational database.
+The information about "who-follows-who" is stored into a [PostgreSQL](https://www.postgresql.org/) database.

 The **user** entity "follows" other **user** entities in an _unidirectional many-to-many_ relationship.